-Response Plus Medical signs MoU with SkyAngels Air Ambulance for medical air evacuation services
+Response Plus Medical Signs Mou With Skyangels Air Ambulance For Medical Air Evacuation Services

+(MENAFN- Mid-East Info) Agreement part of RPM's strategy to grow its medical air evacuation capabilities across the globe.

-(MENAFN- atccoms) Abu Dhabi, United Arab Emirates, September 13, 2024: Response Plus Medical Services LLC (RPM), a subsidiary of Response Plus Holding PJSC – the largest pre-hospital care and emergency medical services provider in the UAE and KSA – has signed a Memorandum of Understanding (MoU) with SkyAngels Air Ambulance, a UK-based provider of emergency medical transport services, to provide efficient and effective Medical Air Evacuation Services.
+Abu Dhabi, United Arab Emirates, September, 2024: Response Plus Medical Services LLC (RPM), a subsidiary of Response Plus Holding PJSC – the largest pre-hospital care and emergency medical services provider in the UAE and KSA – has signed a Memorandum of Understanding (MoU) with SkyAngels Air Ambulance, a UK-based provider of emergency medical transport services, to provide efficient and effective Medical Air Evacuation Services.

 As part of the MoU, RPM and SkyAngels have agreed to collaborate on global air ambulance services leveraging SkyAngels' network of fixed and rotary wing aircraft across RPM's operational markets, including 135 light jets, 20 medium jets, 20 heavy jets and 146 helicopters, as well as medical and personal security crew round-the-clock to support medical air evacuation.
 SkyAngels will also provide paramedic training to RPM at its facilities in Norwich International Airport.